-Afi Yellow–Duke (NV ’16) is a freelance producer based in Brooklyn, New York.
-She was most recently a producer for Pitch, a narrative music journalism podcast from Audible, and got her start in radio as an intern at StoryCorps and WNYC’s Studio 360.
-She holds a B.A. in Sociology/Anthropology and Dance from Middlebury College.
+Afi Yellow-Duke (NV ’16) is an associate producer at WNYC’s Death, Sex & Money.
+She previously worked at StoryCorps, and has also contributed to projects for The New York Times, BRIC Radio, Panoply Media, and Audible Originals.
+Originally from Brooklyn, New York, Afi has a B.A. in Sociology/Anthropology and Dance from Middlebury College.